Rightafire2/Portfolio/README.md

 ## Installation

-To start, either clone the repository or download the compressed file and unzip the file.
+To start, either clone the repository (if accessing from GitHub) or download the compressed file and unzip the file.
+Make sure you have node installed as it is required for launching this project.
 Next, in your terminal navigate to the "final" folder and run the following command:

 ```
 npm i